muze-innovation/chassis/backend/docs/spec.md

 # Specification

-A specification file for Chassis defines the `structure` and details of the views, attributes, and data used in a UI.
-It serves as a `blueprint` for rendering views and validates the data for correctness before it is used in the front-end.
+A Chassis `specification file` outlines the `structure` and components of a UI, serving as a blueprint for view rendering and `data validation` before it is displayed in the front-end.

 ## Overview